aditya-411/CryptArt/README.md

 1. File detection in discord chat
 2. NFT minting from the detected files with help of REST API
-3. Choice of blockchain between Ethereum and Polygon for minting
+3. Choice of blockchain between Ethereum testnet Goerli and Polygon mainnet for minting
 4. ability to show all NFTs linked to a wallet with an interactive menu to navigate through the list.
 5. Counter which counts how many NFTs the bot has minted so far.
 Visible in bot’s profile on discord